 What is a course of treatment?

-Cosmetic acupuncture is traditionally done in a series of 10 weekly treatments for the best results.
-Once the series is done, we recommend a seasonal visit to maintain results.
+Cosmetic acupuncture at HAC is done in 2 parts.
+First an initial set of 5 treatments are done to start the process and focus on trouble areas.
+After a break of 2-4 weeks to let the body continue to improve, another series of 5 treatments are performed.
+Once the series is done, we recommend a quarterly seasonal visit to maintain results.
 Some people will also come in to prepare for special occasions or simply as a treat.

 However, each patient responds to treatment differently according to their age and lifestyle.
 A recent study published in the International Journal of Clinical Acupuncture showed that of 300 people who received facial acupuncture, 90% saw marked improvements after one course of treatment.
 The length of time the results last depend on several factors, including your lifestyle, exercise regimen, nutrition plan and stress levels.
 In general, a well-managed regimen yields enormous benefits that go far beyond restoring a youthful appearance.
 Women who opt for cosmetic acupuncture often see improvements in mood, increased energy levels, better digestion and sleep cycles, and fewer hot flashes and night sweats.

 The patient should arrive fifteen minutes early to fill out the medical intake form before the session begins.
 It is best to come dressed in loose, comfortable clothing.
 Long hair should be kept back with a headband or elastic.
 Skin should be washed and free of makeup.